MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 description: "Set up the MediaWiki connector for Microsoft Search"
 ---

-# MediaWiki connector in Microsoft for Microsoft Search
+# MediaWiki connector for Microsoft Search

 With the MediaWiki connector for Microsoft Search, your organization can discover and index data from a wiki created by using MediaWiki software.
 This connector indexes specified content into Microsoft Search and supports periodic crawls to keep the index up to date.